willgdjones/pydantic-ai/docs/agents.md

 """
 [
     SystemPrompt(
-        content="You're a dice game, you should roll the dice and see if the number you got back matches the user's guess, if so tell them they're a winner.
+        content="You're a dice game, you should roll the die and see if the number you get back matches the user's guess.
+If so, tell them they're a winner.
 Use the player's name in the response.", role='system',
     ),
     UserPrompt(